Rurusetto/rurusetto/content/posts/tau/index.md

 ![Beats](Images/Beats.png)

-These notes will appear from the center and move towards the ring.
+These notes will appear from the centre and move towards the ring.
 Move the paddle to the place they are going towards and hit them as they intersect the ring to maximize score.

-*You can hit "Beats" using the mouse left and right buttons or using the Z and X buttons in your keyboard*
+*You can hit "Beats" using the mouse left and right buttons or using the Z and X buttons in your keyboard.*

 *And you can easily customize that keybind to another key in the settings of osu!*